 TGbe editor: Modify the following subclause 35.3.4.2 MLD probing in 802.11be D0.1:

-35.3.4.2 MLD probing
+35.3.4.2 Use of MLD probe request

 An MLD probe request is a Probe Request frame:

-with the Address 1 field set to the broadcast address, the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP, or other addressing TBD.
+with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of an AP, or with the Address 1 and Address 3 fields set to the BSSID of an AP.

-and that includes a TBD signalling that identifies that the Probe Request frame is an MLD probe request and that identifies which APs of the AP MLD are requested.
+and that includes a Probe Request variant ML element to identify that the Probe Request frame is an MLD probe request and to identify from which APs of the AP MLD the information is requested.

 An MLD probe request allows a non-AP STA to request an AP to include the complete set of capabilities, parameters and operation elements of other APs affiliated to the same AP MLD as the AP.
-It is TBD how the complete information of an AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe Request frame is requested.
+The information of an AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe Request frame is requested if one of the following conditions are met:

-[] TGbe editor: not part of resolution
+the ML element in the Probe Request frame does not include any per-STA profile.

+the Link ID of the AP corresponds to the Link ID field in a per-STA profile in the ML element in the Probe Request frame.

+[The requested information for the requested APs in the MLD probe request is complete if no Request element is present in the Probe Request frame.
+The requested information for the requested APs in the MLD probe request is partial if a Request element is present in the Probe Request frame, and the Requested Element IDs field in the Request element determines the list of elements that are requested to be included in the MLD probe response.]
+TGbe editor: not part of resolution

 The complete information of a requested AP sent by a reporting AP is defined as all elements that would be provided if the requested AP was transmitting the Probe Response frame, except the following elements, if present: the Reduced Neighbor Report element, the Multiple BSSID element, the ML element, other exceptions TBD.

-If an AP that is part of an AP MLD receives an MLD Probe Request from a non-AP STA, it shall respond with an MLD probe response, which is a Probe Response frame with the Address 1 field set to TBD that includes an ML element with a STA profile with complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request.
+If an AP that is part of an AP MLD receives an MLD Probe Request from a non-AP STA requesting complete information, it shall respond with an MLD probe response, which is a Probe Response frame that includes a Basic variant ML element with a STA profile with the complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request.
+If it receives an MLD Probe Request from a non-AP STA requesting partial information, it shall respond with an MLD probe response that includes a Basic variant ML element with a STA profile with at least the elements requested for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request, unless the elements requested are not part of the complete information for each of the APs.

+If an AP that is operating in the 2.4 GHz band or the 5 GHz band that is part of an AP MLD receives an MLD probe request frame requesting complete information and responds with an MLD probe response frame (per 11.1.4.3.4 (Criteria for sending a response)), the Address 1 field of the Probe Response frame may be set to the broadcast address unless the AP is not indicating its actual SSID in the SSID element of its Beacon frames.